Parenting: Optimizing Knowledge Selection of Retrieval-Augmented Language Models with Parameter Decoupling and Tailored Tuning: Task Formulation

 \subsection{Task Definition of RALMs}

 Given a natural language query $q$ as input, a standard RALMs typically employs a retriever to retrieve a set of documents $D=\left\{d_1, \ldots, d_k\right\}$ from an external knowledge base $\mathbb{C}$, where $k$ is the window size of the retrieval process.
 Then, during the inference process, the retrieved context $D$ is concatenated with the query $q$ and is fed into LLM $\Theta$ to generate the answer $ans_\Theta$, denoted as $ans_\Theta =\Theta\left(q \| D\right)$.
 Besides, LLMs will use their parametric knowledge $\alpha = \Theta\left(q\right)$ to answer such query without retrieved context.
-We refer to the evidence that can assist in accurately answering $q$ as $d_{golden}$.
+We refer to the evidence that can assist in answering $q$ as $d_{golden}$.
 Next, we define a relevance label $y$ to indicate whether $D$ contains this evidence (i.e., if $d_{golden}\in D$, then $y=1$; otherwise, $y=0$).

-Following~\citet{li2023large}, our goal is to enable the fine-tuned LLM $\Theta^\prime$ to derive answers based on retrieved context when it contains valid evidence, even if this evidence conflicts with its internal memory.
-Conversely, when the retrieved context contains only irrelevant noises, the model should detect the flaws in the context and rely on its internal knowledge to respond, which is more user-friendly than consistently refusing to answer:
+Following~\citet{li2023large}, our goal is to enable the fine-tuned LLM $\Theta^\prime$ to derive answers based on retrieved context when it contains valid evidence, even if this evidence conflicts with its internal memory (we refer to such situations as \textbf{conflicting contexts}.).
+Conversely, when the retrieved context contains only semantically similar yet irrelevant noise (consistent with \citet{yoranmaking}, we define them as \textbf{irrelevant contexts}), the model should detect the flaws in the context and rely on its internal knowledge to respond.
+This not only effectively prevents the model from confidently producing incorrect answers due to noisy input, but is also more user-friendly than consistently refusing to answer:

 where $ans_{golden}$ is the correct answer from $d_{golden}$.